McLeod's Daughters: Locations

 McLeod's Daughters is filmed on location at Kingsford, a 135-acre (55 ha) property which is listed on the South Australian Heritage Register and is located in the locality of Kingsford, north of Gawler. which Posie Graeme-Evans refers to as "our very own backlot".
 Kingsford was originally part of a 30,000-acre (12,245ha) property.
 The historical house was built from Edinburgh sandstone, transported to Australia as a ship ballast.
 The house took over 30 years to build and was finished by 1856.

 Kingsford had been used in the years prior to filming by the South Australian Government as a wheat research station then by a Montessori school as a primary school campus.
 The working property was purchased by The Nine Network in 1999.
-Although Kingsford was a grand property at the time, it is now quite run down - a look that was important for the production design of the series, as the McLeod family has no money for maintenance.
+Although Kingsford was a grand property in its time, it is now quite run down - a look that was important for the production design of the series, as the McLeod family has no money for maintenance.

 The interior scenes set at Drover’s Run are all filmed inside the house.
 It not only added authenticity to the production, but the large rooms and high ceilings were ideal for filming.